 Another aspect of the law that many people dont know is that property owners can even be held liable for the type of flooring that they have and how they treat it.

 The Consumer Product Safety Commission says that floors and flooring materials contribute directly to more than two million fall injuries per year.
 That means that business owners need to provide rails, warning signs and use a non-slip treatment on their floors, especially those made of tiles or polished, untreated concrete.

 Such floors need certain products applied to them to make them safe for the average pedestrian/patron.
-One group that needs to be especially vigilant is mall owners.

 Not only do food courts see their fair share of spills, liquids and cleaning chemicals, the entrances at malls can become like skating rinks on days of inclement weather.
 Shoppers who come in from the cold and/or wet place their feet in the same spot as thousands before them, and water and slush can accumulate very quickly, making the area extremely hazardous.

 If you have slipped and fallen on a wet, slippery floor, you would do well to contact a slip and fall attorney and find out if you have grounds for a case.
 Rather than face huge medical bills and deficits in your account due to lost work time while simply chalking up your misfortune to your own clumsiness, find out if indeed the property owner can be held liable for the condition that prompted your slip.
 Call us today at 215 735 4800.